OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

 - As a PMS system,
   I want to provide a preferred booking center and domicile of the relationship
   so that the bank can assign the correct legal entity and jurisdictional rules.

+## Stakeholder: Bank

+- As a bank,
+  I want to receive client onboarding data in a structured and validated format
+  so that I can automate the creation of client records in core systems with minimal manual intervention.

+- As a bank,
+  I want to verify completeness and plausibility of all submitted client data
+  so that I can ensure regulatory and internal onboarding requirements are fulfilled.

+- As a bank,
+  I want to extract and store UBO and controlling person information
+  so that I can perform AML risk assessments and fulfill regulatory disclosure obligations.

+- As a bank,
+  I want to receive uploaded client documents (e.g., ID copies, proof of residence, tax forms)
+  so that I can archive them in my document management system and validate authenticity.

+- As a bank,
+  I want to validate tax residency and CRS/FATCA classification
+  so that I can determine any tax reporting obligations.

+- As a bank,
+  I want to notify the external asset manager of the onboarding request status (e.g., in process, accepted, rejected)
+  so that client expectations are managed and delays are avoided.

+- As a bank,
+  I want to receive relationship-level metadata (e.g., assigned RM, internal segmentation, origin of relationship)
+  so that I can route and categorize the new relationship appropriately.

+- As a bank,
+  I want to detect and block duplicate or conflicting onboarding requests
+  so that I maintain data integrity and avoid compliance risks.

+- As a bank,
+  I want to log the source of onboarding data (e.g., PMS system ID, timestamp, submitting advisor)
+  so that I can ensure auditability and accountability of the onboarding process.

+  # Use Case 2 – Address Change / Relocation

+## Stakeholder: External Asset Manager / Financial Intermediary (EAM/FIM)

+- As an external asset manager,
+  I want to capture my client’s new address details during a regular interaction or client meeting
+  so that I can ensure the bank is kept informed and client records are always up to date.

+- As an external asset manager,
+  I want to initiate an address change request via my PMS system
+  so that the change can be processed digitally without requiring paper forms.

+- As an external asset manager,
+  I want to be notified if the bank accepts, rejects, or requests additional documentation for an address change
+  so that I can clarify next steps with the client and ensure compliance.

+- As an external asset manager,
+  I want to submit supporting documents (e.g., utility bill or residence certificate)
+  so that the bank has evidence for address validation when required by internal or regulatory rules.

+- As an external asset manager,
+  I want to track the effective date of the address change
+  so that I can synchronize my records and set appropriate reminders for related client follow-ups.

+## Stakeholder: PMS System

+- As a PMS system,
+  I want to support the entry and validation of new address data in structured fields (e.g., street, ZIP, city, country)
+  so that downstream systems like the bank can process the update automatically.

+- As a PMS system,
+  I want to distinguish between domicile address and mailing address
+  so that different address types can be updated independently.

+- As a PMS system,
+  I want to transmit the address change event with timestamp and user reference
+  so that the receiving party can perform traceable updates and meet audit requirements.

+- As a PMS system,
+  I want to allow the upload of documents linked to the address change request
+  so that the bank can validate the change in line with internal policies.

+- As a PMS system,
+  I want to handle address updates for both natural persons and legal entities
+  so that the process supports the full client base.

+- As a PMS system,
+  I want to flag whether an address change is due to cross-border movement
+  so that the bank can re-evaluate tax status, residency, or regulatory risk if necessary.

+## Stakeholder: Bank

+- As a bank,
+  I want to receive structured address change notifications from external PMS systems
+  so that I can update the client’s records efficiently and reduce manual input errors.

+- As a bank,
+  I want to validate whether the new address triggers any cross-border, tax, or compliance implications
+  so that I can initiate further review processes if needed (e.g., CRS reassessment).

+- As a bank,
+  I want to distinguish whether the address change affects domicile or correspondence
+  so that I can update internal systems appropriately and avoid communication issues.

+- As a bank,
+  I want to check whether supporting documentation is required for certain jurisdictions or changes
+  so that I remain compliant with local regulatory standards.

+- As a bank,
+  I want to log the address change event along with user metadata and timestamp
+  so that I maintain a full audit trail of client lifecycle events.

+- As a bank,
+  I want to notify the PMS system of the processing status (accepted, rejected, pending clarification)
+  so that the intermediary has visibility and the client is kept informed.

+- As a bank,
+  I want to check whether the address change impacts risk classification or reporting obligations
+  so that I can trigger internal reassessments where necessary.

+- As a bank,
+  I want to prevent changes that conflict with open compliance alerts or flagged accounts
+  so that updates do not bypass unresolved review processes.